 APEX DISC MOUNT: The Breezer Apex Force Transfer (AFT) brake mount anchors the rear disc-brake caliper on both the chainstay and seatstay.
 This construction method offers both a strength and weight-savings advantage due to allowing the stress of the caliper’s braking force to be distributed over a larger area between two tubes instead of just the chainstay.
 The dynamic braking force inherent to this position also out of danger from objects that could impact it in a crash or while navigating technical terrain.

-BREEZER COMPACT GEO: Joe created the compact frame geometry with the goal of having as small of frame possible while using longer-length parts like seatposts to allow the bikes to properly fit riders.
-The benefit was both to save weight and increase stiffness for pedaling by having shorter frame tubes.
-Before this road frames were traditionally very tall and used short seat posts.
+BREEZER COMPACT GEO: Joe created the compact frame geometry with the goal of having the smallest frame possible while using longer-length parts like seatposts so bikes properly fit riders.
+The benefits were both to save weight and increase stiffness for pedaling by having shorter frame tubes.
+Before this, road frames were traditionally very tall and used short seat posts.
 This was problematic because the small-diameter steel tubes would flex very easily.
 Joe’s geometry made the frames much more agile while also offering greater maneuverability both on and off road.

-JFE STEEL TUBING: Used on flagship Breezer models, we source special, untreated tubing straight from one of the largest steel producers in the world based in Japan.
-We do this as it allows us to modify the outer shape and thickness of the tubes in ways that can’t be done with off-the-shelf pre-treated tubing.
-The biggest advantage is the ability to hydroform the tubes to create our D’fusion tube profiles.
+JFE STEEL TUBING: Used on flagship models, Breezer sources special, untreated tubing straight from one of the largest steel producers in the world based in Japan.
+This allows us to modify the outer shape and thickness of the tubes in ways that can’t be done with off-the-shelf, pre-treated tubing.
+The biggest advantage is the ability to hydroform the tubes to create Breezer's D’fusion profiles.
 This process requires special control of the tube temperature for forming that result in a shape that offers greater rigidity for the tube junctions without added weight.

-Breezer Steel 4130 CroMo: The material Joe started with, and still the staple material that most Breezer bikes are constructed from.
-Chromoly tubing has earned its place in cycling’s list of top-rated materials as it offers incredible strength-to-weight properties, up to 5 times the fatigue & tensile strength of 6061-Aluminum, while also offering excellent ride quality characteristics.
+BREEZER STEEL 4130 CROMO: The material Joe started with, and still the staple material for most Breezer bikes.
+Chromoly tubing has earned its place in cycling’s list of top-rated materials as it offers incredible strength-to-weight properties, up to 5 times the fatigue & tensile strength of 6061 aluminum, while also offering excellent ride quality.
 Add to this the ability to repair the material after welding and you can understand why adventure riders have trusted this material most to safely carry them around the world for decades.